VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Related Works

 \subsection{Multimodal Pretraining for Robotics}

-Pre-training methods utilizing unsupervised learning~\cite{radford2021clip, he2022mae, oord2018representation} have emerged as particularly effective in multimodal representation generalization.
-Due to the availability of extensive manipulation datasets that include visual and language modalities~\cite{goyal2017sth_sth_v2, grauman2022ego4d, Damen2022epic_kitchen}, some researches~\cite{ma2023liv, nair2022r3m, karamcheti2023voltron, xiao2022mvp} explores the representation pretraining of these modalities in robotic tasks, demonstrating their effectiveness and generalization capabilities. ~\cite{brohan2023rt2} extends this by integrating action modalities with vision and language, enabling robots to predict and execute tasks.~\cite{wen2023atm} improves downstream performance by predicting future motions of any point via visual pertaining.
-However, pretraining on action modalities has primarily focused on simple end-effectors, with limited exploration in dexterous manipulation.
+Pre-training methods that use unsupervised learning~\cite{radford2021clip, he2022mae, oord2018representation} have emerged as particularly effective in multimodal representation generalization.
+Due to the availability of extensive manipulation datasets that include visual and language modalities~\cite{goyal2017sth_sth_v2, grauman2022ego4d, Damen2022epic_kitchen}, some researches~\cite{ma2023liv, nair2022r3m, karamcheti2023voltron, xiao2022mvp} explore the pretraining representation of these modalities in robotic tasks, demonstrating their effectiveness and generalization capabilities. ~\cite{brohan2023rt2} extends this by integrating action modalities with vision and language, enabling robots to predict and execute tasks.~\cite{wen2023atm} improves downstream performance by predicting future motions of any point via visual pertaining.
+However, pre-training on action modalities has primarily focused on simple end-effectors, with limited exploration in dexterous manipulation.
 For tactile, studies such as~\cite{chen2023VTT, mejia2024hearing, gano2024vt, liu2024m2vtp} highlight the effectiveness of visuo-tactile fusion in robotic manipulation.
-Yet, its application in bimanual tasks remains underexplored.
-To address this gap, we propose a novel approach, incorporating multimodal pretraining, including action prediction, into bimanual manipulation.
+However, its application in bimanual tasks remains underexplored.
+To address this gap, we propose a novel approach that incorporates multimodal pre-training, including action prediction, into bimanual manipulation.